401(k) Plan Fix-It Guide - The plan failed the 401(k) ADP and ACP nondiscrimination tests.

 |5) The plan failed the 401(k) ADP and ACP nondiscrimination tests.||Conduct an independent review to determine if highly compensated and nonhighly compensated employees are properly classified.||Make qualified nonelective contributions for the nonhighly compensated employees.||Consider a safe harbor plan design or using automatic enrollment.
 Communicate with plan administrators to ensure proper employee classification and compliance with the plan terms.|

 The ADP test counts elective deferrals (both pre-tax and Roth deferrals, but not catch-up contributions) of the HCEs and NHCEs.
-Dividing a participant’s elective deferrals by the participant’s compensation gives you that participant’s Actual Deferral Ratio.
-The average ADR for all NHCEs (even those who chose not to defer) is the ADP for the NHCE group.
+Dividing a participant’s elective deferrals by the participant’s compensation gives you that participant’s Actual Deferral Ratio (ADR).
+The average ADR for all eligible NHCEs (even those who chose not to defer) is the ADP for the NHCE group.
 Do the same for the HCEs to determine their ADP.

 Calculate the ACP the same way, instead dividing each participant’s matching and after-tax contributions by the participant's compensation.